quotient-im/libQuotient/CONTRIBUTING.md

     Classes without a default constructor are a problem too.
 Examples of that are `SyncRoomData` and `EventsArray<>`.
 Again, you can use STL containers for structures having those but consider the implications.
   * So, the implications.
-Because QML doesn't known most of STL containers and cannot pull data out of them, you're only free to use STL containers in backend code (in the simplest case, within one .cpp file).
-However, the API exposing these containers can only be used from C++ code, with `std::vector` being a notable exception that can be copied to the QML side (note that you can't read `std::vector` where it resides though - meaning, you can't get a vector of events to the QML side this way, as the previous bullet already said).
-In such case you have to provide another means to iterate through the container and consume data from it, with exposing a Qt item model being the most natural to Qt code.
-Without such other means, expect questions at your pull request.
+Because QML doesn't know about most of STL containers and cannot pull data out of them, you're only free to use STL containers in backend code (in the simplest case, within one .cpp file).
+The API exposing these containers can only be used from C++ code, with `std::vector` being a notable exception that QML knows about (but you still can't read uncopyable vectors such as `EventsArray<>`, as the previous bullet already said).
+For these cases you have to provide external means to iterate through the container and consume data from it; exposing a Qt item model is most natural to Qt code.
+If you don't provide such other means, expect questions at your pull request.
   * Notwithstanding the above (you're not going to use smart pointers with QML anyway), prefer `std::unique_ptr<>` over `QScopedPointer<>` as it gives stronger guarantees; also, some features of `QScopedPointer` are deprecated